junesirius/junesirius.github.io/_posts/Supernatural/SPN_Rareship/SPN-Apocalypse-Cas-Jimmy-whole-novel.md

 They are about the only two left on the road outside the woods now.

 The first grey cloud shoots down, landing on the roadside, forming into the shape of an angel.
-Dust flies around the figure, like a bomb just hits the ground.
+Dust flies around the figure, like a bomb just hit the ground.

 Ellen fires at the shape before the angel gets to steady his step.
 The cloud of dust and smoke burns in golden flame and screeching sound.
 The second one follows closely, then a third.
 There is no way they can fight off all of them.